reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powerautomate-json-error-how-to-handle-double-quotes.md

 draft: false
 ---

-One particular action `Send an Http request to SharePoint` to create news link from a SharePoint List Item created trigger was failing whenever the original post had a double quote in the Page title or description.
+When using Power Automate action `Send an Http request to SharePoint` specially to send data in the body to a REST API call, for instance to create a news link from a SharePoint List Item, you might encounter issues if the body contains double quotes in the title or description.
+This blog post will walk you through the problem and provide solutions to handle double quotes in JSON strings.

+## Problem Overview

+Using the Send an Http request to SharePoint action to create a news link can fail if the JSON body contains double quotes.
+Here's an example of a problematic JSON body:

 The body sent to the action